 Backups are the most effective way to restore data on Mac without software.
 That’s because only backups can be used to restore permanently deleted files that have already been overwritten, which is a major issue with modern SSD drives that enable the TRIM command, which automatically wipes the storage space occupied by deleted files to improve write performance.

 The rm -rf command is used to force the recursive deletion of everything inside a specified folder.
 Because this command is processed by the command line in macOS, all files deleted with it skip the Trash folder and, instead, immediately become permanently deleted.
-To recover them, you need to use a third-party data recovery application like Disk Drill.
-However, Disk Drill won’t be able to find the deleted files that have already been overwritten, so you need to hurry up and don’t delay the recovery process.
+To recover them, you need to use a third-party data recovery application.

 Yes, there are several completely free data recovery software applications for Mac, including: